gfroerli/app-iOS/README.md

     </a>
 </p>

-#This README and this Branch are deprecated and will be replaced once V3.0 is ready.
-Please refer to the respective branch to see the work-in-progress code.
+# _IMPORTANT: This README and the main branch are deprecated and will be replaced once V3.0 is ready.
+Please refer to the [V3.0 branch](V3.0-iOS-16-rewrite) to see the work-in-progress code._

 Gfrör.li is a project that allows people to see local watertemperatures in real-time.
 We use self-built sensors, that measure the local temperature every 15 minutes and send them to our back-end using the The Things Network.
 From there we request the aggregated data to present them to the user.